fenago/data-science/lab_guides/Lab_8.md

 in that we cannot calculate an exact `P(X=x)` directly because `X` lies on a continuum.
-We can, however, use integration to approximate probabilities between a range of values, but this is beyond the scope of this book.
+We can, however, use integration to approximate probabilities between a range of values, but this is beyond the scope of this course.
 The relationship between `X` and probability is described using a probability density function, `P(X)`.
 Perhaps the most well-known continuous distribution is the normal distribution, which visually takes the form of a bell.